Taiwan says China still carrying out military activities around island

 Register now for FREE unlimited access to Reuters.com

-TAIPEI, Aug 28 (Reuters) - Taiwan's defence ministry said it detected 23 Chinese aircraft and eight Chinese ships operating around Taiwan on Sunday, as Beijing continues its military activities near the island.
+TAIPEI, Sept 2 (Reuters) - Taiwan's defence ministry said it detected 19 Chinese aircraft and three Chinese ships operating around Taiwan on Friday, as Beijing continues its military activities near the island.

-That included seven Chinese aircraft that crossed the median line of the Taiwan Strait, which normally acts as an unofficial barrier between the two sides, it added.
+None of them crossed the Taiwan Strait's median line, which in normal times acts as an unofficial barrier between the two sides, the defence ministry said.

 Register now for FREE unlimited access to Reuters.com